 I have done some research for homeschool families in Germany, translated several texts from English to German, and wrote a few articles about homeschooling in Germany.

 In 2003 I translated two of the Trailblazer books guides.
 Unternehmen Auca – Nate Saint and Die Schlacht des Trommlers – Florence Nightingale were both published as eBooks by CLV Publishers.

 While working for a Swiss Creation magazine I translated a few articles and wrote a movie review about Expelled.

 From 2012 until 2015 I worked as a copywriter, translator, and ghost writer at an online platform.
 During the last year of this employment I was asked to write and translate texts that were not in line with my Christian faith.
 That’s why I cancelled my contract with my employer and left the online job.

-Since 2015 I’m enjoying full-time homework and developing more homemaking skills.
+Since 2015 I’m a full-time Keeper at Home and enjoying to continue my studies in home economics.
 This also freed me of working hours and gave way to my own writing again.
 I’m currently writing a book about dog training in Christian perspective.

 Clarity and Theology Check